zkayser/jira_client/README.md

 ```

 Also there are scripts that support a combination of jira integrations.
 This script
-creates and issue, places the issue id in the clipboard, and closes it.
+creates an issue, places the issue id in the clipboard, assigns it, and closes it.
 This cleans up the
 jira tracking side and allows you to commit against the issue.

-* track_change.sh --project "Project Name" --message "change code to make it better"
+* track_change.sh --project "Project Name" --username <jira username> --message "change code to make it better"

 ## Future command ideas

 * List fix versions for a project.
-* Assign issue to me
 * Initiate workflow event for issue.

 ## Future Developer Workflow